cs107e/cs107e.github.io/assignments.md

 Students edit, compile, and debug their assignments on their laptop.
 When they are finished,
-they hand in the assignment by checking their files into their personal git repository.
+they hand in the assignment by checking their files into their personal git repository and creating a pull-request.

 **What is the policy on late assignments?**

-Students are given a few self-granted grace days, a penalty is applied for further late work, and there a hard deadline after which no further late work will be accepted.
+Students are given a few self-granted grace days, a penalty is applied for further late work, and there is a hard deadline after which no further late work will be accepted.
 Read our detailed [late policy](late.md) for the nitty-gritty mechanics.

 **What is the assignment collaboration policy?**